How does empagliflozin work?

 Karela is used to flavour foods, such as curries like bitter gourd masala.
 It has a bitter taste, and can also be made into juice and tea.

-Can lifestyle changes help with type 2 diabetes or heart failure?
+Can lifestyle changes help with type 2 diabetes, heart failure or chronic kidney disease?

-There are some lifestyle changes you can make to help control the symptoms of type 2 diabetes or heart failure.
+There are some lifestyle changes you can make to help control the symptoms of type 2 diabetes, heart failure or chronic kidney disease.

 These include: